Trinity Southwest University

 3. You must be a team player.
 People with their own agendas, or who are inclined to "do their own thing" to the exclusion of others, are usually more trouble than they’re worth to the Project.
 We need people who are courteous, helpful, thoughtful of others, and conscientious about being at the right place at the time with the right stuff.

 4. You must carry your own travel and medical insurance.
 Many credit cards offer travel medical insurance plans that are comprehensive and inexpensive.
 There are medical facilities throughout Amman, the location of our headquarters, but you must have your own insurance should a medical problem arise.

 5. 100% of cancellation fees are generally covered by travel insurance programs provided the premium has been paid and the reason for cancellation is insurable.
 Those who do not take out travel insurance should be aware of the following cancellation penalties for the down payment: from the time of registration a $250 non-refundable administration fee applies.
 Thereafter, the following refunds apply beyond the administration fee: 120 days or more prior to the excavation start date 75% of the down payment balance is refundable; from 60-119 days prior to the excavation start date 50% of the down payment balance is refundable.
-There is no refund for cancellations 0-59 days prior to the excavation start date (24 January 2016).
-Submit cancellation in writing.
+There is no refund for cancellations 0-59 days prior to the excavation start date (27 January 2018).
+Please submit your cancellation in writing.

-For more information on the dig schedule, or the schedule of weekend tours - please click
+For more information on the dig schedule, or the schedule of weekend tours click the link below.